 Through Kea Connect, Bharti and John were able to advise Lewis Road Creamery on where they might expand to next and now have an on-going working relationship.
 The connection provided valuable insights into how to take Lewis Road from New Zealand to the world.

 2. Auror to Walmart

-Auror are Kiwi creators of crime prevention software.
+Auror are Kiwi creators of crime prevention software to help retailers top crime in their stores.
 The company approached Kea for help taking their software to major global retailers.
-To help with them with their goals, Kea introduced Auror to Greg Foran, New Zealander and President and CEO of US giant Walmart, who have been looking for new security software.
+To help with them with their goals, Kea introduced Auror to Greg Foran, New Zealander and President and CEO of US giant Walmart, who are always looking for innovations to keep their stores safe. .

 Who are Auror?

-Auckland based Auror creates software for police, shopping centres and businesses that are victims of crime.
+Auckland based Auror creates software for police and retail businesses that are victims of crime.
 After noticing that traditional ways of investigating theft were both expensive and allowed thieves to go uncaught, Auror set out to find a solution that was cost-effective and would see more thieves being caught.
-Auror brings all the different areas of crime prevention, from facial recognition to mapping out organised crime groups, into an easy to use platform that shares information between stores, security teams and police.
+Auror brings all the different areas of crime prevention, from mapping out organised crime groups to real-time prevention, into an easy to use platform that shares information between stores, security teams and police.
 After developing their solutions here in New Zealand, Auror wanted to take their platform to the world.